-Examine the impact of gender on the academic performance of learners.

-Examine the causes of poor performance of learners in primary schools of Mulala division.
+- 1. Examine the impact of gender on the academic performance of learners. - 2.
+Examine the causes of poor performance of learners in schools.

 To examine strategies used by schools to improve on the academic performance of both boys and girls.